godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``false`` |
 +-----------+-----------+

-**Experimental** For regression testing against the old renderer.
+**Experimental.** For regression testing against the old renderer.
 If this is switched on, and ``use_batching`` is set, the renderer will swap alternately between using the old renderer, and the batched renderer, on each frame.
 This makes it easy to identify visual differences.
 Performance will be degraded.

 ----